 Running on the KV260 Board

-This tutorial assumes the user has followed the Getting started with Kria SOM starter Kit.
-This guide explains the setup required for running designs on the started Kit.
+This tutorial assumes you has followed the Getting started with Kria SOM starter Kit.
+This tutorial explains the setup required for running designs on the Starter Kit.

 xilinx-kv260-starterkit-20222:~$ sudo su -l root